appcircleio/appcircle-docusaurus/docs/enterprise-appstore/customize-ent-store.md

 Appcircle server version v3.12.1 or later is required for this feature.

-If you set headers from `global.yaml` by following the steps below, your header setting configured from the Enterprise Store's "Customize" page will be overridden.
+If you set titles from `global.yaml` by following the steps below, your title setting configured from the Enterprise Store's "Customize" page will be overridden.

 :::warning